shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your Formed spells can cast themselves on a target.
 When a Formed spell procs this feature on a creature, it casts the Formed spell on them.
 Any Spell Checks in the spell’s description automatically succeed, and the creature automatically fails any Agility saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.
 If the spell requires sustaining, the spell can’t be sustained.

-### Arcane Armor

-You can protect yourself with your magic reserves.
-Your PD and AD are increased by your current MP.

-### Extra Attack

-Your combat prowess grows.
-Your second attack each turn ignores the Multiple Check Penalty.

 ### Armor Conjuration

 You learn to protect yourself with your spells.
 You learn the following Bond Affinity option: